jaydenkieran/Turbo/readme.md

+**Turbo is no longer under development.
+It should still work, mostly, so feel free to fork.
+For now, this repository will become read-only.
+I would not advise using selfbots altogether, as they're pretty annoying on Discord.**

 # :rocket: Turbo
 Turbo is a Discord bot that does some weird and wacky things.
 It can function as a normal bot or a selfbot.
 With fun commands and utility commands suitable for server administrators and general users alike, Turbo is a general purpose bot designed for just about any situation.